Mobility: What Are Your Rights When Relocating With Children?

 - Two acquaintances of Mr. Netherflict, both of whom teach in B.C. filed affidavits stating they had no difficulty obtaining teacher positions.

-The Judge dismissed the appeal stating that the new evidence did not change the fact that Ms. Hellberg’s employment and financial prospects were more promising in the U.K. In addition to granting the Mobility Application, the Judge provided that the parties would have joint custody of the child.
+The Judge dismissed the appeal stating that the new evidence did not change the fact that Ms. Hellberg’s employment and financial prospects were more promising in the U.K. In addition to granting the Mobility Application, the Judge provided that the parties would have joint decision-making responsibilities for the child.
 And, in the event Mr. Netherflict moved back to the U.K. the parties would continue to share day-to-day care of the child on an equal basis.